radeau/42-printf/README.md

-Sure!
-Here's an updated README file without the modifiers:

 # ft_printf()

 The `ft_printf()` function is a C function that is used to print formatted output to the console or to a file.
 This project aims to recode the `printf()` function from the C standard library while learning to use variable numbers of arguments, also known as variadic functions.